mawentowski/restaurantPOSclient/README.md

 If you use `StyleSheet`, you must import it _in the file_: `import { StyleSheet } from "react-native"`.

 I think each component needs `import * as React from "react";`, but not sure.

+Initialize screens from `App.js`

+Any function that has a button that navigates to a screen must have a `{ navigation }` argument